jae1018/Project-Portfolio/AustinTXBudgetAndExpenses_Analysis/README.md

 AustinTxBudgetAnalysis.ipynb - Jupyter notebook walks through a Microsoft SQL Server analysis of the dataset.

 austintx_powerbi.pbix - The Power BI file for the report (screenshots shown at the bottom of the Jupyter notebook).
 If you have Power BI Desktop on a Windows machine, you (should?) be able to load this and interact with it.

+AustinTX_KPrototypesAndAgglomClust.ipynb - Jupyter Notebook made using Azure Synapse Analytics.
+Uses K-Prototypes, Gower's distance, and Hierarchical Agglomerative clustering to cluster the data using the budgets and expenditures of the logs.

+kproto_20.pkl - Pickled instance of the trained K-Prototypes model using kmodes version 0.12.2.